Sydney Kumalo: Career

-Art Style
+Art style

-Kumalo's most used medium was terra cotta.
-The terra cotta was then cast in bronze.
+Kumalo's most used medium was terracotta.
+The terracotta was then cast in bronze.
 His work showed a great amount of expressionism and contemporary aspects.
 It also showed ideas of symbolism and imagery.
 There was a large attention to detail during the molding and casting process.
 It's evident that he took inspiration from life in his work.
-His main subject for his work were mostly humans and using the human body to convey certain scenes and emotions.
-He took into account that different bodily motions, configurations, and rhythms were a way of expressing spiritual feelings.
 The themes that he work with the most were the idea of the human, the beast, and shaping the human body into anthropomorphic forms.
 He work mostly reflects things such as on reincarnation, the influences of good and evil, and the influence of ancestors.

 Kumalo saw the human body and the animal body to be in close relation to each other physically and spiritually.
 The stance of his figures mostly resemble animals.
 His work can be closely related to early African carvings and tribal art.
 They both conveyed true passion and emotion and showed the fear of evil powers over them that they had no control of.
 His style can also show influences from primitivism.
 Many of his works' facial expressions could be compared to African Tribal masks.
 His figures where usually disproportionate with larger features and elongated torsos.
 There is a sense of controlled movement, simplicity, and somewhat restraint within his work.

+Awards and accolades

+Kumalo received many awards and accolades in acknowledgement of his talents, both in South Africa and internationally, at a time in South Africa’s history when official policies were intensely discriminatory and negatively impacted black people.